-MUS 271 Music History I 3 0 0 3
+MUS 271 Music History I 3 0

-Prerequisites: MUS 122

-Corequisites: None

-College Transfe er Course

-This course is t he first of a two-semester, in-depth study of music history.
-Empha asis is ; plac ed

-on the history and literature of music from Antiquity through the Baroque Period l.
-Up on

-completion, students should be able to trace important musical developments and demonstrate an understanding of the composers' styles.
+This course is the first of a two-semester, in-depth study of music history.
+Emphasis is placed on the history and literature of music from Antiquity through the Baroque Period.
+Upon completion, students should be able to trace important musical developments and demonstrate an understanding of the composers' styles.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-MUS 272 Music History II
+MUS 272 Music History II 3 0 0 3